-3.5 Alliance Manager
+3.6 Alliance Manager

-Each Party shall appoint [] person who shall oversee contact between the Parties for all matters between meetings of the JSC and shall have such other responsibilities as the Parties may agree in writing after the Effective Date (each an "Alliance Manager").
-If not already a JSC Member, each Alliance Manager shall attend each meeting of the JSC.
-The Alliance Managers shall serve as a primary point of contact for the other Party under the Collaboration Programs and shall undertake such other tasks as are detailed in this Agreement or as may be assigned by the JSC.
+Each Party shall appoint a person who shall act as the primary point of contact for general matters concerning the Collaboration Programs and this Agreement to assure a successful relationship between the Parties and shall have such other responsibilities as the Parties may agree in the JRC and as documented in the respective JRC minutes after the Effective Date (each, an "Alliance Manager").
+The Alliance Managers shall be permitted to attend JRC meetings as appropriate but shall not become voting members of such committee during their role as Alliance Managers.
 Each Party may replace its Alliance Manager at any time by notice in writing to the other Party.

-3.6 Discontinuation of the JSC
+3.7 Discontinuation of the JRC